min2ha/ukwa-site/content/target/40129/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Charlene Webster on Facebook (Liberal Democrats candidate for Swansea East)

 Charlene Webster is the Liberal Democrats candidate for Swansea East at the 2016 National Assembly Election.